pierrepeterlongo/kmindex_benchmarks/tests_50_tara_stations/README.md

 **Annotate the graph**

-Annotation of the graph was done following instructions here: https://github.com/ratschlab/metagraph/issues/412#issuecomment-1181710500
+Annotation of the graph was not done, as the previous step did not finished.
+The Annotations would have been done following instructions here: https://github.com/ratschlab/metagraph/issues/412#issuecomment-1181710500, and would have been the following

 * Prepare the labeled file of file: